snakemake/snakefmt/README.md

 files for formatting - this effectively runs `black` on them. `snakefmt` will also pass on the `[tool.black]` settings, internally, to `black`.

-## Design

-### Syntax

-`snakefmt`'s parser will spot syntax errors in your snakefiles:

-* Unrecognised keywords
-* Duplicate keywords
-* Invalid parameters
-* Invalid python code

-But `snakefmt` not complaining does not guarantee your file is entirely error-free.

-### Formatting

-Python code is `black`ed.

-Snakemake-specific syntax is formatted following the same principles: see [PEP8][PEP8].

 ## Editor Integration